T

 neighborhood

-Wander through the charming car-free streets of Zermatt.
-Admire the traditional wooden chalets, browse local shops for souvenirs, and soak in the alpine atmosphere.
+Wander through the charming streets of Zermatt, admiring the traditional wooden chalets and enjoying the car-free environment.
+Discover local shops and get your first glimpses of the Matterhorn.

 4. Evening